vonmillhausen/sf2000/README.md

 | `yahei_Arial.ttf` | ✨ | ✅ | ✅ | ✅ | The "Arial" typeface, containing Latin, Greek, Cyrillic, Chinese, Japanese and Korean characters |

 ### Images (Used)
 As far as I am aware, all of the below images are actively used by the `20230515` version of the firmware; happy to take any corrections if it turns out any of them are unused!
 Note that while the stock theme is based around a `640x480` resolution, the actual _display_ on the SF2000 is a `320x240` one.
 The OS on the device uses nearest-neighbour scaling for its images, giving the stock UI a somewhat aliased appearance.
 If you're planning to make your own theme for the SF2000, design it for `320x240`, and then double the resolution when exporting the final images to the device for a crisper look on the internal panel.
+I've written a generic image tool for the SF2000 - it lets you convert SF2000-formatted images to PNG files, and lets you convert PNG or JPEG images to SF2000 formats (which may be useful if you want to theme your device); you can [find this tool here](https://vonmillhausen.github.io/sf2000/tools/genericImageTool.htm).

 | Filename | Resolution | Format | 03.15 | 04.20 | 05.15 | 05.22 | Description | View |
 | -------- | ---------- | ------ | ----- | ----- | ----- | ----- | ----------- | ---- |